cyber-scotland-connect/scotsecure_2019/README.md

 3. Insider & People Threat - LIAM SOMERVILLE
 4. The Security Basics: What are they and why aren’t we doing them? - GARY HUNTER
 5. Cultural Change: How to Win the Hearts & Minds of the Business - MAGGIE DE JAGER
-6. Cloud Security (already allocated to Stu) - STU HIRST
+6. Cloud Security - STU HIRST